BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 While we might scoff at this logic, we must confront the truth: we are also living by a myth -- the myth of unlimited domination and exploitation of nature by technology, underpinned by an economic system predicated on endless material and productivity growth.

 So, is it all over?
-Is the end already predetermined by our current situation?
+Is the end already predetermined by our current situation, as *accelerists* suggest?
-Is it time to surrender, let it unfold, and witness the outcome?
+Is it time to surrender, let capitalism unfold to its final conclusion, and witness the outcome?
 As individuals, we seem powerless.
-Even if some power structures managed to instigate change, *systems theory* suggests that the effects on the system cannot be predicted, assuming our planet, with all its life and environments, constitutes an *open complex system*.
+And even if some power structures managed to instigate change, *systems theory* suggests that the effects on the system cannot be predicted, assuming our planet, with all its life and environments, constitutes an *open complex system*.
 We could capitulate, finding fleeting pleasure in *hedonic nihilism*, but that seems insufficient.

-My response echoes Nietzsche, and I fully acknowledge the looming danger within his writings and the abusive application of his paradoxical thought to fit a toxic self-help industry.
+My response echoes Nietzsche, and I fully acknowledge the looming danger within his writings and the abusive application of his paradoxical thoughts to fit a toxic self-help industry.
-I also recognize the tension between Nietzsche's *superman* and my critique of *elitism* and the right.
+I also recognize the tension between Nietzsche's *superman* and my critique of *elitism* and the Right.
 I am a thief, pilfering those concepts I find valuable.
-For instance, *life affirmation* as a guiding principle, morality as a *dangerous virus*, the *body* being equally important and enjoyable (and inseparable) as the mind, the *significance of power*, and *overcoming oneself* are lessons I borrow from Nietzsche.
+For instance, *life affirmation* as a guiding principle, morality as a *dangerous virus*, the *body* being equally important and enjoyable and inseparable from the mind, the *significance of power*, and constantly *overcoming oneself* are lessons I borrow from Nietzsche.
-To alter our *complex system*, we must change or disrupt the flow of energy.
+To alter our *complex system*, we must change or disrupt the *flow of energy*.
-Rather than investing significant energy into moralizing (without material impact), we should seek power and use it to adjust the *flow of energy*, either by redirecting desires or by reducing the intensity of the established *desire machine*.
+Rather than investing significant energy into moralizing (without material impact), we should seek power and use it to adjust the *flow*, either by redirecting desires or by reducing the intensity of the established *desire machine*.

 >[In the speech] MLK talked about the fallacy that certain Christians misunderstood love as a seeding of power, and then Nietzsche came along and rejected Christian morality because he thought it denied someone's vitality, the will to power in a healthy sense.
 MLK said, 'love without power is sentimental and anemic, and power without love is abusive and corrosive'.
 I want the left to have [this] Machiavelli[an-side] so that we can have the strategy, ruthlessness, and clarity to actually win these battles and be ruthless with institutions.
 And then I want us to learn how to be really kind to each other, welcoming of a broad set, and actually have a movement that has the capacity to do that. -- Micheal Brooks

 There is a lot unfolding currently.
 Numerous grassroots movements have sprouted in the past decade, each envisaging a fresh future and forging their unique values.
+On that topic, Western people can learn a lot from the people of South American countries.
 Importantly, they appear to have learned from past missteps, understanding the need for collective action and an inclusive environment.
 Thus, perhaps there is potential for a reinvigorated *cyberculture*.
 However, we must begin to reveal, critique, and leverage the production and channeling of desire more explicitly.
-We all acknowledge that advertisement is *deceptive*, but such an understanding significantly undermines its influence.
+We all acknowledge that advertisement is *deceptive*, but such an underestimation significantly undermines its influence.

 Mark Fisher conceived the term *Capitalist Realism* to communicate our belief that capitalism is the only feasible economic and political system.
 As a cultural critic, he posits that this view is reflected in our popular culture, with examples found in films like Blade Runner 2049, Children of Men, The Road, Scarface, Goodfellas, The Irishman, Killing Them Softly, and in music genres such as gangster rap and hip-hop.
 In these pop-cultural works, the protagonists fully comprehend the underlying system and conclude that it is precisely how it needs to be.
-The key to advancement in this dystopian society, as often portrayed in rap songs, lies in this understanding.
+The key to advancement in this dystopian society, as often portrayed in rap songs, lies in this understanding -- there are no more *Star Trek-like futures* depicted in the mainstream.

 Furthermore, the ideas depicted in these movies are echoes from our past that continue to haunt us.
-They embody a kind of nostalgia for the future -- our lost futures -- because we have surrendered our ability to envision a different future.
+They embody a kind of nostalgia for the future -- our lost futures -- because we have surrendered our ability to envision a different one.
 Flying cars, androids, and robots are visions from the 1950s - 1970s, which prompts the question: where are the fresh ideas?
 To illustrate Fisher's point, consider the top-grossing movies of 2019: Avengers: Endgame, The Lion King, Frozen II, Toy Story 4, Captain Marvel, Star Wars: The Rise of Skywalker, Spider-Man: Far From Home, Aladdin, Joker, It: Chapter Two.